-- Organize personal data processing activities by area and division
+- Classify personal data processing by field and department

-- Work in “Article 30 record” mode to check completeness, or activate “extended record” mode
+- Use the “Article 30 record” mode to check the completion or switch to the “extended record” mode

-- View the number of processing activity search results in each status
+- View the number of processing activities associated with your search criteria and also according to their status

-The record is designed to ensure full protection of the personal data processed by your organization, and to help you protect individual rights and freedoms.
+The aim is to protect personal data within your company correctly and to help you respect individual rights and freedoms.

-Article 30 of the General Data Protection Regulation requires that public and private organizations keep a record of their data processing activities.
+Article 30 of the General Data Protection Regulation (GDPR) states the requirement to hold a record of processing activities.

-It allows your organization to respond to any situation, and will help you in the essential task of protecting the rights of data subjects and their privacy.
+It will allow your company to react in any situation and help you in all other essential tasks, such as respecting the rights of data subjects to their data and their privacy.

 While completing the record of processing, it is essential to be organised and to follow a structured approach.
 This exercise requires all personal data processing activities to be recorded and described in detail.
 It is, therefore, necessary to specify each processing activity, whether it involves sensitive data, for what purposes, who the actors involved (Data Protection Officer, Data Controller, service providers, etc.), whether or not there are data transfers, what legal basis (consent, contract, etc.) is used, the source of the data collected, etc.

 That’s why carrying out a data processing map beforehand is recommended.